Dollar slips against commodity currencies as Brent surges

 The European Central Bank has agreed to accept junk bonds as collateral to allow banks to finance themselves at the ECB, which should be a positive factor for the euro, but investors are waiting for details on the fiscal response.

-The dollar was flat against a basket of currencies =USD, lasting trading at 100.540.
+The dollar was flat against a basket of currencies, lasting trading at 100.540.

 Reporting by Tom Wilson; Editing by Shri Navaratnam, Jacqueline Wong and Nick Macfie